SRG/eROSITA No. 5: Discovery of quasi-periodic eruptions every ~3.7 days from a galaxy at z>0.1: Correlation Analysis and comparisons with collision models

 An apparent correlation between QPE duration and recurrence was pointed out in earlier works with the first handful of QPE sources or candidates \citep{Chakraborty+2021:qpe5cand,Guolo+2023:swift,Arcodia+2024:eroqpes}, together with other possible correlations (e.g., with black hole mass, luminosity) which seemed however either ruled out or remained ambiguous.
 The latest QPE discoveries \citep{Nicholl+2024:qiz,Chakraborty+2025:upj,Hernandez-Garcia+2025:ansky} happened to confirm this $t_{\rm dur} - t_{\rm recur}$ correlation by extending it to longer timescales, including eRO-QPE5 from this work.
 We show this in Fig.~\ref{fig:tdurtrecur} for the sources with at least two full consecutive eruptions and which show the characteristic energy evolution (e.g., Fig.~\ref{fig:energy_evolution}).
 Apart from possible differences mainly due to the definition of QPE duration, the observed slope appears to be $\approx 1$ \citep{Chakraborty+2025:upj,Hernandez-Garcia+2025:ansky}.
 We fitted the data in Fig.~\ref{fig:tdurtrecur} using a linear model and obtained a slope of $1.01\pm0.12$, shown as a median (solid black line) and related $1\sigma$ contours (shaded black area), with an intrinsic scatter or $0.18 \pm 0.08$\,dex (dotted black line).
 In other words, QPEs seem to be observed at a constant duty cycle \citep[e.g.,][]{Guolo+2023:swift,Nicholl+2024:qiz}, which from Fig.~\ref{fig:tdurtrecur} we constrain at $\sim18\%$ (using rise-to-decay durations as in the plot, the duty cycle would naturally decrease taking near-peak durations).
 As pointed out by \citet{Chakraborty+2025:upj}, data are forced to be below the one-to-one line representing duty cycles of $100\%$ (shown as a wedge in Fig.~\ref{fig:tdurtrecur}), thus a slope much larger than one is unlikely to ever be found, and there are poorly-investigated limitations in discovering QPEs with short durations and long recurrence times (the lower right corner), which may artificially steepen the correlation.

 Previous works have reported a correlation between $t_{\rm recur}$ and $M_{\rm BH}$ \citep{Zhou+2024:longterm}, while others have not found any \citep{Nicholl+2024:qiz}.
 This may be due to the small number statistics, and most likely to the highly uncertain black hole masses and the various methods used to infer them.
 In this work, we overcome possible biases by averaging over different methods.
 We did not find any significant correlation between neither $t_{\rm recur}$ and $M_{\rm BH}$, nor $t_{\rm dur}$ and $M_{\rm BH}$ (Fig.~\ref{fig:tdurmass}).
 In both cases, the linear fit yields a slope consistent with zero at $1\sigma$ level, and the linear term is not statistically required with respect to a constant.
 This has more to do with the statistical and systematic uncertainties in inferring $M_{\rm BH}$ in low-mass galaxies, rather than any intrinsic correlation, or lack thereof.
 We consider our conservative approach of averaging across methods and adding $\sim0.5\,$dex of systematics crucial to avoid over-interpreting possible correlations with $M_{\rm BH}$.
+However, we also tested that our conservative approach does not drive the absence of a significant correlation simply by increasing uncertainties.
+We tested the same correlations using only $M_{BH}$ values from either TDE disk fitting (for eRO-QPE2, GSN\,069, AT2019qiz and AT2022upj; \citealp{Wevers+2025:sed,Guolo+2025:sed,Nicholl+2024:qiz,Chakraborty+2025:upj}) or from the $M_{BH}-\sigma$ relation inferred with high-resolution MagE or MUSE spectra \citep[for RXJ1301, eRO-QPE1 and eRO-QPE3;][]{Wevers+2022:host,Wevers+2024:host}.
+The average uncertainty of these $M_{\rm BH}$ estimates is $\sim0.34\,$dex, less than half the one reported in Table~\ref{tab:mbh}.
+No significant correlations is found between neither $t_{\rm recur}$ and $M_{\rm BH}$, nor $t_{\rm dur}$ and $M_{\rm BH}$, confirming the results obtained previously.